|

 3. Electrical certification (CSA): complying with the electrical standard

-Once your overhead crane has been assembled, a CSA SPE-1000 workshop evaluation must be carried out by a third party.
+Once your overhead crane has been assembled, an in-shop evaluation according to the CSA SPE-1000 standard must be carried out by a third party, as required by the RBQ (see the page Approval of electrical equipment: bodies, seals, and labels on the RBQ website).
 This process verifies that assembly, connections and electrical compatibility comply with current standards, such as the CSA C22.2 no. 33.
 This certification is required in Canada, even if each individual component is CSA-certified.

 4. The load test: before starting up a piece of equipment